 - State Bank of India (SBI) gives loans up to 75% of the total cost for this business.
-You can take a loan of up to 9 lakh rupees and this loan from SBI has to be returned in 5 years.
-If you are unable to repay the loan in 5 years, then 6 months more time is given.
+You can take a loan of up to 9 lakh rupees, and this loan from SBI has to be returned in 5 years.
+If you cannot repay the loan in 5 years, then six months more time is given.
 This scheme is a ‘Broiler Plus’ scheme by the State Bank of India.

 Problems of Poultry Industries in Andhra Pradesh

-The poultry farming business has certain challenges and problems like feeding, meat, production, and marketing.
-It has progressed considerably during the last decade which is a positive sign.
+The poultry farming business has challenges and problems, like feeding, meat, production, and marketing.
+It has progressed considerably during the last decade, which is a positive sign.

-The Government agencies shall be liberal and help in setting up new feed production units not only under the government sector.
-There is a need for government schemes to provide the much-needed finances to the poultry farmers at reasonable rates of interest.
+The Government agencies shall be liberal and help set up new feed production units not only under the government sector.
+There is a need for government schemes to provide the much-needed finances to poultry farmers at reasonable rates of interest.

-Water – Access to water for birds is considered a model problem and this is due to the availability of water in the Municipality.
-It becomes a problem if the farm is located at the outskirt of the study area without immediate capital to construct a borehole for the water supply.
-The cost of buying water from water tankers is costly and the use of automated drinkers which makes the work of the laborers simpler.
+Water – Access to water for birds is considered a model problem due to water availability in the Municipality.
+It becomes a problem if the farm is located on the outskirts of the study area without immediate capital to construct a borehole for the water supply.
+The cost of buying water from water tankers is costly, and the use of automated drinkers makes the work of the laborers simpler.

-Weather – Prevailing weather condition is another issue that is a hindrance to poultry production.
-Particularly in the dry season, temperatures in the area range between 40 to 43°C which affects poultry productivity as birds cannot thrive well in those high temperatures.
+Weather – Prevailing weather condition is another issue that hinders poultry production.
+Particularly in the dry season, temperatures in the area range between 40 to 43°C, which affects poultry productivity as birds cannot thrive well in those high temperatures.

 Labor – Availability of labor and land are not considered much of a problem.
 Producer focus groups regarded labor as a minor problem as they indicated that there are lots of people without jobs.
 However, these laborers turn to acquire the skills gradually as they stay on the job.

-Land – Landholding is considered sometimes the main problem.
-This is because land for the poultry industry is restricted by the local authorities and the intention of expanding and creating more farms becomes difficult.
+Land – Landholding is sometimes considered the main problem.
+This is because the local authorities restrict land for the poultry industry, and the intention of expanding and creating more farms becomes difficult.